Ignacy Mościcki: Later life

 Mościcki was planning to leave for Switzerland after leaving office as president.
 From 1908 to 1920, he was a citizen of Switzerland; he was also an honorary citizen of Fribourg.
 The Romanian authorities gave their provisional consent to his departure, but Germany opposed it.
-Mościcki was offered to United States President Franklin Roosevelt, who was determined to have Mościcki go to Switzerland.
-The intervention of the US government forced the Romanian authorities to agree.
+Mościcki was offered to the United States President Franklin Roosevelt, who was determined to have Mościcki go to Switzerland.
+The intervention of the United States government forced the Romanian authorities to agree.
 General Sikorski also ordered the Polish embassy in Bucharest to provide all assistance to Mościcki.
 The president stayed in Romania until December 1939.

-Mościcki came to Switzerland through Milan, where he met with Wieniawa-Długoszowski.
+Mościcki came to Switzerland through Milan, where he met with Bolesław Wieniawa-Długoszowski.
 Initially, he lived in Fribourg, where he was allowed to continue his scientific work.
 During this period, among others, he wrote down his memories, which were published by the New York City magazine Independence.
 Mościcki donated money to soldiers of the Polish Army in France, Warsaw residents in prisoner-of-war camps, concentration camps and labour camps.
 For five months, he taught at the University of Fribourg.
 Later, he was forced to take up paid work.
 In 1940, he moved to Geneva, where he worked in the Hydro-Nitro Chemical Laboratory.

 Mościcki's health deteriorated rapidly after 1943.
 He died on 2 October 1946, in Versoix, near Geneva, and was buried at the cemetery of the town.
 His daughter Helena (1897–1962) and her second husband Aleksander Bobkowski (1885–1966) were buried next to him.